pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 There are two main methods:

-1. using `xcaddy` - CLI tool to build your own Caddy build
+1. Using `xcaddy` - CLI tool to build your own Caddy build
-2. downloading prebuilt binary from [Caddy's download page](https://caddyserver.com/download).
+2. Downloading prebuilt binary from [Caddy's download page](https://caddyserver.com/download).
-3. using Ansible to download and install Caddy with plugins.
+3. Using Ansible to download and install Caddy with plugins.
 See [caddy-ansible](https://github.com/caddy-ansible/caddy-ansible)

 #### Build Caddy using `xcaddy` on your server